Boeing B-52 Stratofortress: 21st century service

 On 3 November 2024, CENTCOM confirmed an undisclosed number of B-52s from Minot Air Force Base's 5th Bomb Wing arrived in the Middle East.
-On 8 December 2024, CENTCOM announced that B-52s, alongside undisclosed numbers of F-15E fighter aircraft and A-10 attack aircraft, had participated in a number of airstrikes against over 75 Islamic State targets within Syria, following the ousting of the al-Assad government in the country in the days prior.
+In December 2024, B-52s, alongside undisclosed numbers of F-15E fighters and A-10 attack aircraft, participated in airstrikes against over 75 Islamic State targets within Syria, following the ousting of the al-Assad government.

+On 3 March 2026, CENTCOM announced that a B-52 bomber force was deployed during the 2026 Iran war, and was used to strike ballistic missile sites along with command & control posts within Iran.
+At the end of the month B-52 bombers began flying over Iranian territory after the level of air superiority achieved was deemed adequate.